ncn-foreigners/blocking/README.md

 #> 2
 ```

-Table with blocking which contains:
+Table with blocking results contains:

-- row numbers from the original data
+- row numbers from the original data,
 - block number (integers),
 - distance (from the ANN algorithm).